openebs-archive/upgrade/e2e-tests/experiments/cspc_csi_migration/README.md

    - This test constitutes the below files.
      - cstor-volume-migration-job.j2 - Volume migration job template which has to be populated with the given variables.
      - cstor-spc-migration-job.j2 - Pool migration job template which has to be populated with the given variables.
-     - test_vars.yml - This test_vars file has the list of test specific variables used in LitmusBook.
+     - test_vars.yml - This test_vars file has the list of test specific variables used in E2eBook.
      - test.yml - Playbook where the test logic is built to migrate the CSPC CSI components.
      - application_scale.yml - This file includes the task to scaledown and scaleup the application.
-   - This test case should be provided with the parameters in form of job environmental variables in run_litmus_test.yml
+   - This test case should be provided with the parameters in form of job environmental variables in run_e2e_test.yml

-## Litmusbook Environment Variables
+## E2ebook Environment Variables

 | Parameters              | Description                                                |
 | ----------------------- | ---------------------------------------------------------- |